KRyan23/Bragg-Sons/README.md

 The photos used in this site were obtained from
 The braggandsons logo was borrowed from www.brandcrowd.com.
 The logo was picked out I addded the text and style I then saved a screenshot.
-I understand that this is not the correct way to acquire or borrow images but to purchase the icon was quiet expensive and since I will only be using this for educational purposes i did not see an issue with it.

 The testimonails on the about page were created by myself just the images we borrowed by doing a google search of "picture of a happy person", "picture of a smiling person", picture of a smiling older person, "picture of a smiling couple in new house", "picture of a smiling older couple"

 The colour palette pdf created using content borrowed from https://www.Lakelandfurniture.co.uk